janetlndavis/github-workflow-activity/activity.md

 - [Push](https://netbeans.org/kb/docs/ide/git.html#push) the new branch to GitHub.
 - On GitHub, [make a pull request](https://help.github.com/articles/creating-a-pull-request/) to pull the new branch into master.

-Help the maintainer to [merge contributor-1's pull request](https://help.github.com/articles/merging-a-pull-request/) on GitHub and then (delete the branch)[https://help.github.com/articles/deleting-unused-branches/)
+Help the maintainer to [merge contributor-1's pull request](https://help.github.com/articles/merging-a-pull-request/) on GitHub and then [delete the branch](https://help.github.com/articles/deleting-unused-branches/).

 Help contributor-1 to switch to the master branch and [pull changes](https://netbeans.org/kb/docs/ide/git.html#pull) from the remote master.
 Then, clean up by [deleting the local branch](https://netbeans.org/kb/docs/ide/git.html#branchDelete).